 Check for Smoke or Discolouration

 You must keep a check on the outlets for your home.
-If you notice discolouration marks or smoke on the outlets, it shows a damaged wire.
-The heat generation in the electric panel discolours the wiring and damages the other wires as well.
+If you notice discoloration marks or smoke on the outlets, it shows a damaged wire.
+The heat generation in the electric panel discolors the wiring and damages the other wires as well.
 Leaving the damaged wiring unchecked can increase the chances of fire accidents.

 Vibrating Wall Outlets